transformerlab/transformerlab-docs/docs/diffusion/downloading-models.md

 ### Storage Location

-Downloaded models are stored in your local model directory and can be managed through the TransformerLab interface.
+Downloaded models from Huggingface are stored in your local HF cache directory and can be managed through the TransformerLab interface.

-### Model Information

-Each model includes:

-- Model architecture details
-- Size and memory requirements
-- Supported inference modes
-- License information

 ### Model Organization